 For more information about setting alerts for a specific study, check for available FAQs for that study.
 Many of the newer studies have them.

-For more details on how to do this, click on the following link, then on the Market Analyzer heading to watch two short videos that show how this is done.
+NinjaTrader has additional capabilities for setting up alerts via the Alerts Dialogs, or via Market Analyzer.
+For more details on how to do this, click on the following link, then on the Alerts and Market Analyzer heading to watch the short videos that show how this is done.